|Rob's Dermatopathology Website||Rob's Home Page|

 This hamartoma derives its name from a hair follicle (pilar) and mesenchymal cells of the neural crest, usually with spindle cells, Schwann cells, pigmented dendritic cells and or melanocytes.They are often pigmented in appearance.
 They are multifocal/multinodular.

+These are typically found in young animals.
 Vascular hamartoma, angiomatosis, vascular neoplasia and arteriovenous shunts have many overlapping features and require great patience and dedication to separate.
 Vascular hamartoma is typically seen in young animals and are nodules that are well circumscribed and expansile in their growth habit.
 They are composed of blood vessels that include arterioles and veins thus they have smooth muscle in their wall, they usually have a feeder vessel/arteriole.
 They are frequently located on the scrotum of males but they can occur anywhere.

 A seroma is a lesion induced by trauma where there was a space created in the subcutis, often by shear force or surgery.
 This space fills with edema fluid initially and subsequently develops a surrounding layer of granulation tissue.
 It is common for them to appear to expand, or to remain static for a very long time.
 Some eventually scar.